Using word embeddings to analyse audience effects and individual differences in parenting Subreddits: Methods

 User embeddings represent users as vectors in an embedding space.
 By spatially projecting users, we can analyze the relationship between users, their concentration or spread in the embedding, and group dynamics.
-User embeddings can be used to detect sarcasm \cite{amir2016modelling}, build recommendations systems \cite{pal2020pinnersage, yu-etal-2016-user}, predict gender and depression \cite{xiaodong2020author}, etc. In the present study, we create a `speaker-landscape', a novel method developed by Schuld et al. \cite{schuld_durrheim_mafunda_mazibuko_2022} where the username is added in the text document as a token.
+User embeddings can be used to detect sarcasm \cite{amir2016modelling}, build recommendations systems \cite{pal2020pinnersage, yu-etal-2016-user}, predict gender and depression \cite{xiaodong2020author}, etc. In the present study, we create a `speaker landscape', a novel method developed by Schuld et al. \cite{schuld_durrheim_mafunda_mazibuko_2022} where the username is added in the text document as a token.
 As word embeddings create a vector representation for a target word from its surrounding words, the target word vector represents its context.
 When adding the user as a token in a document, the embedding algorithm will locate the user spatially relying on the words used in the document.
-To create a `speaker-landscape' \cite{schuld_durrheim_mafunda_mazibuko_2022}, we add the username at a random position in the Reddit post they published.
-This method allows to create a vector representation of users from the words they use and, as the user is a word token in the text, it can be directly compared to other word tokens (e.g. how close r/Daddit fathers are to word such as `food', `sleep', or `health'?).
+To create a `speaker landscape' \cite{schuld_durrheim_mafunda_mazibuko_2022}, we add the username at the central position of the Reddit post they published.
+This method allows to create a vector representation of users from the words they use and, as the user is a word-token in the text, it can be directly compared to other word-tokens (e.g. how close r/Daddit fathers are to words such as `food', `sleep', or `health'?).